Class CoreActionsRegistry

 action - The action to be added.
 Duplicated action ids are allowed, as long as the duplicate can be used to overwrite default behaviors, for example, if an object (say a connection) has a specific delete routine that should be executed instead of the general purpose delete action, both actions should have the same id, and the renderer should override the default action with the specific one.

-• getRelationshipManagementActions
+• registerDeleteAction

-Returns all registered relationship management actions.
+Returns all registered regular actions.

 Returns:

-All registered relationship management actions.
+All registered regular actions.

 • getActionsForModule